Ready Mix Concrete Vs Site Mix Concrete – Which is Better

 The materials of concrete are mixed in dry form and then added into the truck mixer along with water.

 Initially, when the materials are loaded in the drum situated on the truck, the rotational speed of the drum is kept high.
-Afterwards, it rotates at normal agitating speed.
+Afterward, it rotates at normal agitating speed.

 Concrete is mixed at the job site: Here the drum is rotated for a speed of about 2 revolutions per minute as it proceeds towards the destination.
 When it is just about to reach the site, the rotational speed is increased to a maximum of 12-15 rpm for 70-100 revolutions to ensure a proper homogenous mix.